If You are Sick

 Posted: Aug 17, 2020 2:50 PM

-As COVID-19 continues to circulate in our community and with cold and flu season ahead, we remind staff, students and visitors to follow provincial direction to stay home if you get sick and self-isolate and get tested if advised.
+As COVID-19 continues to circulate in our community and with cold and flu season here, we remind staff, students and visitors to follow provincial direction to stay home if you get sick and self-isolate and get tested if advised.
 Review the instructions on this page to understand what to do if you get sick.
-Learn how NAIT is prepared to respond should there be a case or cases of COVID-19 on one of our campuses.
+Learn how NAIT responds to active cases of COVID-19 on our campuses.

 On this page: